 Functional Resume for Career Changers

 This type of resume puts the focus on your skills and applicable experience rather than chronological work history.
 This format highlights specific skills and capabilities to emphasize your abilities and how they will apply to the new position.
 When writing a functional resume, you organize it based on specific skills or qualifications.
-These group of skills are the headings and you would include examples of the skills underneath the headings.
+The group of top skills is the headings you would include in your resume along with examples of the skills underneath the headings.

 For example, a heading could be “Recruiting Experience” or “Deliver high-quality curriculum instruction”.
 Utilize keywords from the job posting here as well, they may even become your headings.
 A functional resume will still include your professional summary, areas of expertise, work experience, and education.